sagemath/trac_to_gh/Issue 2666.md

 }
 ```

-Changing assignee from was to ncalexan.
+Changing assignee from @williamstein to @ncalexan.